erikeldridge/erikeldridge.github.com/_posts/2017-12-02-why-we-make-things-and-why-it-matters-by-peter-korn.markdown

 61

 * "Simplicity, fluting, and the decorative use of end grain were signature elements of Alan Peter's design vocabulary" <-- What's my "design vocabulary"?
 Do I emulate others' vocabularies?
+Would it be fair to equate vocabulary with toolkit?
+Perhaps the former includes "soft" tools, like experiences and inspirations, while the latter typically refers to "hard" tools, like a chisel or text editor.

+63

+* "When I am making furniture, I think with things; when I am writing, I think with words"
+* "We are socially embraided to such an extent that the architecture of our thoughts is a communal construction"
+* "What gets embedded in the work are not only questions and ideas of which the maker is conscious, but also attitudes and hypotheses of which he remains unaware"

+64
+* "... on the downside, only one idea can be presented at a time…\[the craftsman's\] picture is worth the proverbial thousand words"
+* all makers go "through a similar process of thinking with things...to discover, embody, and communicate a vision of what matters"

+67
+* "One's sense of self is...strongly influenced by external circumstances, especially the beliefs of other people" <-- reminds me of the process of differentiating my identity from the identities of those around me in childhood
+* "making is a lifelong project of self-construction and self-determination" reminds me of the notions of "career" in the workplace and "hero's journey" in life

+68
+* "We think w materials and objects at least as much as we think with words, perhaps far more" reminds me of shamanism's use of animals and spirits to convey information

+70
+* "...all my life desires had been parked down to one, which was to be without pain or discomfort, and there on the beach my wish was fulfilled.
+I wanted for nothing."